-On Tuesdays, show your OA pride by wearing sash whenever you are in uniform or an OA Tshirt.
-Then in the evening, come attend the OA Social at the Dining Hall for fellowship, news, fun, patch trading, and as with all good meetings, snacks.
+On Tuesdays, show your OA Pride by wearing sash whenever you are in uniform or an OA T-shirt.
+Then join us at the OA Evening Social at the Dining Hall for fellowship, news, fun, patch trading, and as with all good meetings, snacks.